davidearl/jcomma/README.md

 Select the CSV file to process.
 In Chrome you can just drag and drop the file onto the Choose File button.
 Everything that follows then describes how that CSV file should be interpreted to convert it to output records (which are then formatted according to the chosen file format and options).

+(#hcsvpaste)
+### Paste CSV

+Instead of choosing a CSV file to be processed, you can paste the data into the box provided.
+This is most useful when the data source is a table in a web page, which you can then copy and paste directly.
+In this case, the copy puts a TAB character between each cell, not a comma, so you will need also to set the [delimiter character](#hdelimiter) to Tab.

 (#hencoding)
 ### Input CSV encoding